qkzk/fm/development.md

 #### Changelog

 - [ ] status, tab, event exec refactor.
 What should go where ? status is too big and should be splitted
-  - [ ] refactor path reducer
+  - [x] refactor path reducer
 - [x] Fix: when ".." is selected, header path is wrong.
 This is a big one...
-- [ ] when path is root, header is wrong, should just be "/""run" not "/""/run"
+- [x] Fix: directory mode when path is root, header is wrong, should just be "/""run" not "/""/run"
+- [ ] Bug: Tree mode, when path is root, header is wrong

 ## TODO